 Our heritage dates back five decades as a small group known as the Lewes Astronomers.
 Astronomy has made significant strides during that time, yet it remains one of the few scientific disciplines in which amateurs can play a useful role.

-Relaunched in 2022 as the Lewes Astronomical Society, we now have about 150 members and growing.
+Relaunched in 2022 as the Lewes Astronomical Society, we now have over 100 members each year.
 Yet our ethos remains simple: to promote all aspects of astronomy in a friendly and inclusive environment for people living in and around the Lewes area.

 Join Us